BattMoTeam/BattMo/Documentation/JOSS/paper.md

 The solver in BattMo uses automatic differentiation and support adjoint computation.
 We can therefore computute the derivative of objective functions with respect to all parameters in a very efficient way.
-Gradient-based optimization routine can be used to compute parameters from experimental data by minimizing the difference between observed and predicted results.
+Gradient-based optimization routines can be used to calibrate parameters from experimental data by minimizing the difference between observed and predicted results.

 # Statement of need